WeblateOrg/weblate/docs/admin/customize.rst

 Custom addons
 -------------

+1. Place them in your Python module folder containing the Weblate customization.
+   (see :ref:`custom-module`).
-First place them into your Python module with Weblate customization (see :ref:`custom-module`).
-Then enabled it is just matter of adding its fully-qualified path to Python class to appropriate settings (:setting:`WEBLATE_ADDONS`):
+2. Add its fully-qualified path to the Python class in the dedicated setting section (:setting:`WEBLATE_ADDONS`):

 .. code-block:: python